-We will examine mobile populations in different historical periods and geographical spaces, focusing on the social and cultural notions of home, exile, identity and community formation – and how these ideas change over time and space.
+We examine how representation in press, culture and academic projects contributes to making figures such as ‘the migrant’, ‘the refugee’ and ‘the citizen’.
+We explore mobile populations in different historical periods and geographical spaces, focusing on changing ideas of belonging and the social and cultural notions of home, exile, identity and community formation.
 We aim to explore the politics and aesthetics of belonging by employing radical, participatory and self-representational methodologies alongside a critical engagement with filmic, literary and figurative strategies.

 Linked Research Projects: